 The final exit of the UK from the European Union means that there are some massive changes to the rules for importing a used (or new, for that matter) car from Great Britain or Northern Ireland.

-Obviously, in 2020, we already had a big shakeup - the introduction of the new additional charge based on the NOx emissions of a car either being bought new or imported as a used car.
+In 2020, we already had a big shakeup - the introduction of the new additional charge based on the NOx emissions of a car either being bought new or imported as a used car.

-Now, for new cars and for most relatively recent imports, that's not going to be a major problem.
-For new cars, the average NOx emissions stand at around 43mg/km, so you'll only pay on average an extra €215 for your new car.
-Diesel cars are always worse off than petrol cars when it comes to NOx, and this tax is clearly aimed at discouraging people from bringing older, more polluting diesel models in from the UK.
 The effect is stark on older models, right enough, with many popular cars attracting NOx tax charges of more than €2,000.
 There is a maximum limit for NOx tax, but it's a huge €4,850 for diesel-engined cars (and just €600 for petrol or hybrid models).
-Don't forget - the NOx tax is on top of the normal VRT charge, not instead of it.
+Don't forget - the NOx levy is on top of the normal VRT charge, not instead of it.
 It has made importing older diesel cars hugely expensive, but then that's kind of the point.

-How VRT is calculated has also now changed.
+How VRT is calculated has also changed.
 Instead of Bands A-to-G, there are now 20 bands, stretched across a broader spread of CO2 emissions.
 The lowest rate has come down to seven per cent, while the top rate was swelled to 37 per cent.
 This is based, as ever, on the OMSP - the Open Market Selling Price, or in other words, what the Revenue Commissioners judge the Irish market value of your car to be.
-So if you're importing a car, you're not paying the VRT on the price you paid, but on the price you would have paid had you bought the car in Ireland.
+So, if you're importing a car, you're not paying the VRT on the price you paid, but on the price you would have paid had you bought the car in Ireland.
 Or rather, what Revenue reckons you would have paid.
 If you disagree, you can appeal, but only after you've actually paid the amount demanded.

 A major change came into place from 1 January 2021.
 The NEDC CO2 rating of imported used cars is 'uplifted' to make them equivalent to the newer WLTP regime.
 That has a considerable effect on the VRT band the car sits in and therefore the rate of VRT to be paid.
-For a petrol car, the new CO2 rating = (old NEDC CO2 rating x 0.9227) + 34.554g/km.
+For a petrol car, the uplifted CO2 rating = (old NEDC CO2 rating x 0.9227) + 34.554g/km.
 For a diesel car, the new CO2 rating = (old NEDC CO2 rating x 1.1405) + 12.858g/km.

 Those VRT rates (up to the end of 2021) are: